fireundubh/playwithfire/pyro.md

 Pyro supports all core PPJ elements and attributes.
 The PPJ format has also been extended to support features unique to Pyro.

-For details, refer to Pyro's [PapyrusProject XML Schema Definition](https://github.com/fireundubh/pyro/blob/master/pyro/PapyrusProject.xsd).
+For details, refer to Pyro's [Papyrus Project XML Schema Definition](https://github.com/fireundubh/pyro/blob/master/pyro/PapyrusProject.xsd).

 ### Incremental Build with Parallelized Compilation